Visit Your Family and Friends

 - Quiet is important for healing.
 During posted quiet times during the day and evening, we ask that you and your guests keep your voices low and do not gather in the hallways.

 - Anyone who feels even slightly ill should refrain from visiting in order to protect our patients.

 - Children are important members of your family and are allowed to visit you.
 However, they must be supervised by an adult who is not your primary support person at all times.
-Please make arrangements for children to return home after their visit, as we do not have the ability for your children to stay overnight.

 - We have accommodations for one adult to spend the night.
 They should bring the linens and necessities needed to be comfortable.

 - Please tell your support person(s) that they need to bring money for parking and food, cell phone chargers, and other essentials.
 We are unable to provide food and other supplies to support persons and families.

 - Please alert us as soon as possible regarding any unwanted visitors.
 You can do this by informing Security at (401) 274-1122, ext.
 41635 before your admission or by alerting any staff member during your admission.